 The first relates to land at Chell Road, Stafford.
 The asset is held solely for capital appreciation and there are no rentals or operating expenses receivable in relation to this asset.
-The asset value as at 31 March 2023 is £1.6 million.
-There has been a decrease in value since 31 March 2022 of £60,000.
+The asset value as at 31 March 2024 is £1.6 million.
 The land is leased to J Sainsburys plc on a long lease (125 years).

 The second relates to shops at 47/49 Greengate Street, Stafford.
-The Council's interest has been valued at £0.002m as at 31 March 2023, a decrease of £2,500 in value since 31 March 2022.
+The Council's interest has been valued at £0.002m as at 31 March 2024

 The third relates to land at Broad Street, Stafford which is leased to J Sainsbury Limited for a period of 99 years.
-The asset value as at 31 March 2023 is £0.345 million, reflecting a decrease of £15,000 in value since 31 March 2022.
+The asset value as at 31 March 2024 is £0.345 million.

 The fourth relates to land at Stafford Street, Stone which is leased to LMV Overseas Investments Limited for a period of 250 years.
-The Council's interest has been valued at £0.580 million which is a decrease of £29,000 from 31 March 2022.
+The Council's interest has been valued at £0.580 million.